 If you or your partner have been married before:

 - Pension/retirement benefits and rules for former spouses.
 Generally, pension benefits earned during marriage are considered joint assets, but how the assets are divided and whether the survivor benefit is payable is up to your state’s divorce court.
-Review any Qualified Domestic Relations Order before remarrying.
+Review any Qualified Domestic Relations Orders before remarrying.

 - Social Security.
 Understand ex-spouse benefits and how they affect you.